scenariomartin/EnglishWords/words.md

 ,harvest apples
-,they harvest apples, enjoy hay wagon rides and walk in the fields. basket
+,they harvest apples, enjoy hay wagon rides and walk in the fields. basket lawn    ,ont the green lawn before it many men and women were dancing.

 chill	:shiver
 bleak   leak 1